jvde-github/AIS-catcher/README.md

 ```
 {"class":"AIS","device":"AIS-catcher","rxtime":"20220729191610","scaled":true,"channel":"B","nmea":["!AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03"],"signalpower":-44.0,"ppm":0.000000,"type":3,"repeat":0,"mmsi":230907000,"status":0,"status_text":"Under way using engine","turn":18,"speed":8.800000,"accuracy":true,"lon":24.915239,"lat":60.148106,"course":231.000000,"heading":230,"second":52,"maneuver":0,"raim":false,"radio":0}
 ```
 There are many libraries for decoding AIS messages to JSON format.
 I encourage you to use your favourite library ([libais](https://github.com/schwehr/libais), [gpsdecode](https://github.com/ukyg9e5r6k7gubiekd6/gpsd/blob/master/gpsdecode.c), [pyais](https://github.com/M0r13n/pyais), etc).
-However, rhere does not seem to be clear consensus yet on the format.
+However, there does not seem to be clear consensus yet on the format.
 We have tried as much as possible to align the implementation and the output with the proposal [here](https://gpsd.gitlab.io/gpsd/AIVDM.html) which is a great piece of work by the open source community.

 ### Further processing the messages